 Description: It is anticipated that a certified CHDO will utilize the funding to continue production of single family units for first-time, low-moderate income homebuyers.
-At the present time, the City has one (1) certified organization, Metropolitan Housing and CDC.
+At the present time, the City has three certified organizations: Metropolitan Housing and CDC, Streets to Home, and Exceed, Inc.